MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-deploying-the-appv-server.md

 In large organizations, you might want to install more than one instance of the server components to get the following benefits.

 * Fault tolerance for situations when one of the servers is unavailable.
 * High availability to balance server requests.
-A network load balancer can also help you acheive this.
+A network load balancer can also help you achieve this.
 * Scalability to support high loads.
 For example, you can install additional servers behind a network load balancer.

 ## App-V standalone deployment